uchicago-2023-capp30122/30122-project-media-insights/README.md

 Bayesian Markov Chain Monte Carlo.
 Sentiment classification is based on VADER using preprocessed text.
 When conducting sentiment classification, the program removes emojis, newlines, tabs, carriage returns, punctuation, and numbers before translating any foreign text to English and correcting misspelled words.
-Finally, this program allows you to visualize the similarity of competitor videos by using the cosine similarity of the GloVe embeddings of their transcripts.
+This program allows you to visualize the similarity of competitor videos by using the cosine similarity of the GloVe embeddings of their transcripts.
+Finally, you can use the upload module to automate video uploads.

 ## Features